-The Commission for Employment Equity is responsible for advising the Minister of Employment and Labour on the implementation of the EEA and monitoring and ensuring compliance.
+The Commission for Employment Equity advises the Minister of Employment and Labour on implementing the EEA and monitoring and ensuring compliance.

-Designated employers, for example those that employ 50 or more employees, municipalities, most public service departments and employers bound by collective agreements, are required to submit an Employment Equity Plan to the Commission for Employment Equity.
-The plan should identify barriers to equity in the workplace and set targets for the achievement of employment equity.
+Designated employers, such as those that employ 50 or more employees, municipalities, most public service departments and employers bound by collective agreements, must submit an Employment Equity Plan to the Commission for Employment Equity.
+The plan should identify barriers to equity in the workplace and set targets for achieving employment equity.

-The designated employers are required to consult with unions and employees to ensure that the plan is accepted by everyone; review all employment policies, practices and procedures that may act as a barrier to designated groups; prepare a profile of their workforce in order to identify any problems relating to employment equity; and prepare and implement an employment equity plan setting out the affirmative action measures they intend taking to achieve their employment equity goals.
+The designated employers are required to consult with unions and employees to ensure that everyone accepts the plan; review all employment policies, practices and procedures that may act as a barrier to designated groups; prepare a profile of their workforce to identify any problems relating to employment equity; and prepare and implement an employment equity plan setting out the affirmative action measures they intend taking to achieve their employment equity goals.
 They must also display a summary of the provisions of the Act in all languages relevant to the workforce.

-During 2014, new Regulations were made relating to work of equal value, the duties of a designated employer and enforcement mechanisms.
-The Minister has also issued various Codes of Good Practice to assist employers in developing their plans.
-These codes may be found on the Department of Employment and Labour website.
+Employment Equity Regulations must be applied when dealing with employment equity plans and equal pay for work of equal pay matters.
+The Minister has also issued various Codes of Good Practice to assist employers and employees with EEA matters.
+These codes may be found on the Department of Employment and Labour and CCMA websites.